-Instagram’s CEO explains why you’re not getting an iPad app any time soon
+Instagram’s CEO explains why you’re not getting an iPad app anytime soon

 While admitting Instagram “would like to build an iPad app,” Mosseri said, “But we only have so many people, and lots to do, and it hasn’t bubbled up as the next best thing to do yet.”

-Of course, that explanation is probably hard to swallow for many out there considering Instagram is owned by Facebook–one of the world’s richest companies–so it’s hard to see how it doesn’t have the extra developers needed to make an iPad app–or can’t just hire the extra developers needed in a flash.
+Of course, that explanation is probably hard to swallow for many out there considering Instagram is owned by Facebook—one of the world’s richest companies—so it’s hard to see how it doesn’t have the extra developers needed to make an iPad app, or can’t just hire the extra developers needed in a flash.
 If none of the $20 billion in revenue Instagram brought in last year is going to hiring more software engineers, you wonder just what Instagram is doing with all that cash?

 Regardless, that IG iPad app you’ve always wanted?
-Don’t expect to see it any time soon.
+Don’t expect to see it anytime soon.